My town hosted a big evangelical Christian rally last year on a summer Sunday evening at a local public park.

 Panentheism: the belief or doctrine that God is greater than the universe and includes and interpenetrates it.

 I teach my kids the history and customs of other faiths and traditions.
-I want them to understand and not fear them.
+I want them to understand and not fear others who are different.
 We are delighted by some of the customs in their simplicity, complexity, and beauty.

 We see things on media that incite fear and otherness and I won’t allow that to dictate our views.
 We discuss it and refute it.